jmarndt/rhetorica_ad_herennium/rhetorica_ad_herennium/book_1/README.md

-# Rhetorica Ad Herennium
-## On the Theory of Public Speaking

 ### Book I
 #### Chapter I.
 ***(sect.
 1)*** My private affairs keep me so busy that I can hardly find enough leisure to devote to studies, and the little that is vouchsafed to me I have usually preferred to spend on philosophy.
 Yet your desire, Gaius Herennius, has spurred me to compose a work on the Theory of Public Speaking, lest you should suppose that in a matter which concerns you I either lacked the will or shirked the labour.
 And I have undertaken this project the more gladly because I knew that you had good grounds in wishing to learn rhetoric, for it is true that copiousness and facility in expression bear abundant fruit, if controlled by proper knowledge and a strict discipline of the mind.